-If you do not tell us about the changes within 14 days your payment may be affected.
-You may be overpaid benefits and you will probably have to pay the money back.
+If you do not tell us about a change of circumstances within 14 days your payment may be affected.
+You may be overpaid and may have to pay the money back.

 If you deliberately do not tell us about changes, you could be charged with fraud, and a recovery fee may be imposed.

 There are rules about when your Special Benefit can be paid when you travel outside Australia.

 In certain circumstances you may be eligible to get your income support payment weekly, instead of fortnightly.

 How much you or your partner earn affects your payment.
 We need to know what you and your partner earn each fortnight so you're paid the right amount.